acgd-webdev-5/choosing-a-domain/README.md

 ## Hand in

-Nothing—make sure you have a viable domain name before next class.
+Submit your chosen domain name to the Canvas assignment.